Ale-JRD/Trads/content/post/index-T1.md

 Then, Gio Shadowblade spoke to me.

-[You can manipulate magic power, can’t you?]
+「You can manipulate magic power, can’t you?」

-[Umu.]
+「Umu.」

 When I answered, Gio handed me two swords.

-[Take these.]
+「Take these.」

 Rather startled when the swords were almost thrust into my hands.
 I examined them.

-[Katanas huh…They seem quite old.]
+「Katanas huh…They seem quite old.」

-[They came from a Sealed Treasury in our Faraway Country.
+「They came from a Sealed Treasury in our Faraway Country.
 Apparently, they’re Ancient Magic Weapons.
-Just a little magic power makes them lighter and sharper.]
+Just a little magic power makes them lighter and sharper.」

-[You’re giving these to me?]
+「You’re giving these to me?」

-[I’ve got these.]
+「I’ve got these.」

 Gio motioned toward the two black sheathed swords strapped in a cross behind his waist.

-[I don’t need four swords.
-Besides, your sword looks kinda fragile.]
+「I don’t need four swords.
+Besides, your sword looks kinda fragile.」

-[This sword of mine is not without its merits.
+「This sword of mine is not without its merits.
 But I’ll accept your gift gratefully.”

 I drew the katana and tested its grip.